 Like every year when these rankings from US News, Forbes, and Wall Street Journal come out, there is an incredible amount of controversy and opinion from journalists and the media about everything that is wrong with the rankings and how they “don’t matter.”
 The old saying goes that you should pick the college that is the best fit for you, and ignore the rankings because they’re meaningless indicators of how great a college experience should be.

-As a college admissions consult, I feel that some of this outcry from the media is merited, but others are not.
-I don’t quite believe in picking a college that is “right for you.”
-In this day and age, when the Ivy Leagues, Stanford, UChicago, MIT and other top universities are making a strong push toward increasing diversity, I’m a strong believer that your high school child will eventually, albeit with some experimentation and networking, find his or her niche within the Ivy gates.
+As a college admissions consultants, we believe that some of this outcry from the media is merited, but others are not.
+We don’t quite believe in picking a college that is “right for you.”
+In this day and age, when the Ivy Leagues, Stanford, UChicago, MIT and other top universities are making a strong push toward increasing diversity, we’re a strong believer that your high school child will eventually, albeit with some experimentation and networking, find his or her niche within the Ivy gates.

 These universities have evolved into emblems of societal hierarchy, though certainly not to diminish the incredible educational experience these universities offer.
 Students pick schools due to the name brand recognition – it’s no secret.
 Every year high school students and families anxiously compete at the highest echelons to get a coveted spot at one of these schools.

 If data is any indicator, more often than not students will choose the university that is higher ranked, not one that is necessarily the right fit for them.
 So we guess these rankings do matter.

 The reason behind this simple.
 These degrees from these institutions of higher learning open up more doors than you can imagine.
 The starting salary of most of these college graduates is $70,000, with most median career salaries hovering at $135,000 a year.
 These numbers are heads and shoulders above the salaries of universities outside of the Top 10.